 Our analysis of African capital flight in this period also reveals a "debt overhang" effect, whereby increases in the accumulated stock of external debt spurs further capital flight in subsequent years.
 Rising debt may induce residents to shift liquid assets abroad in anticipation of currency devaluation and other macroeconomic problems.
 In the region as a whole, a one-dollar increase in the debt stock on average triggered an additional 3 to 4 cents of capital flight per year.
-In other words, debt-driven capital flight over the medium-to-long term exacerbated fueled capital flight comes not from the initial two-way flows but from the resulting debtservice payments in subsequent years.
-African countries cannot close the stable door after the horse has bolted, but they can cut their losses because they haven't yet paid for the horse.
-In addition, repudiating odious debt would help deter future capital flight fueled by irresponsible lending.
+In other words, debt-driven capital flight over the medium-to-long term exacerbated the short-term hemorrhage caused by debtfueled capital flight.